Physician Assistant Program FAQs

 If I am accepted is there a fee to hold my seat?

-Yes, a $450.00 deposit is required to hold your seat.
-This non-refundable deposit will then be applied to tuition when you matriculate.
+Yes, an $1000 deposit is required to hold your seat.
+This non-refundable deposit will then be applied to tuition when you enroll.